Corey J. Hodges

-Corey J. Hodges (born December 14, 1970 in St. Petersburg, Florida) is an American preacher and the chaplain for the NBA Utah Jazz professional basketball team.
+Corey J. Hodges (born December 14, 1970, in St. Petersburg, Florida) is an American preacher and the chaplain for the NBA Utah Jazz professional basketball team.
+He began as a Pastor at New Pilgrim Baptist church before the Olympics in 2002.
 He was a columnist for The Salt Lake Tribune faith section for five years.
 He was also a regular host of the television program This week in the Word which aired weekly on Utah's KTMW.